litexlang/litex-official-documents/Tutorial/Import.md

 Notice though both begin with keyword `import`, the import of a file and the import of a package are different.
 The import of a file is to *copy* the code in the file into the current file.
 The import of a package offers you a way to *refer to* the code in the package from the current file.

 The design of the package management system is the same as how people usually organize mathematical knowledge.
-You can imagine that `std_pkg` contains common mathematical knowledge that is shared by everyone; `user_pkg` contains the mathematical knowledge you have organized yourself.
+You can imagine that `core_packages` contains common mathematical knowledge that is shared by everyone; `user_packages` contains the mathematical knowledge you have organized yourself.
 Each folder is a book of mathematics.
-Some books are only read by you, so they are only in your `user_pkg` on your computer; if today your new book, you think it is worth sharing with others, you can publish your book to the `litex` system, so others can use your book.
+Some books are only read by you, so they are only in your `user_packages` on your computer; if today your new book, you think it is worth sharing with others, you can publish your book to the `litex` system, so others can use your book.
 Remember to share your book, and tell others which other books in the `litex` system you have imported, otherwise others will not know some of your "background knowledge".

 Any time you are confused about what a keyword in Litex means, try to relate to how you use mathematics in your daily life.
 It is a good way to understand the meaning of the keyword.